-Naturally studies in a field setting bring along some logistic and practical problems.
+Naturally studies in a field setting involve some logistic and practical problems.
 On the one hand, due to the field conditions, we were not able to control for all environmental factors (e.g. time of the day, light, noise and location).
 However, we did go out of our way to ensure equal treatment over conditions and organizations (e.g., randomization of timing and participants per condition).
 A second limitation is that even though we randomized all participants over the experimental conditions, we did not measure individual differences like general intelligence or social value orientation that might have impacted team performance.
-However, we did measure cultural collectivism and need for cognition, individual differences that might impact epistemic and prosocial as proposed by De Dreu et al. (2008).
-As Footnote 2 in the result section shows, the analysis controlling for these individual differences yielded the same significant interaction effects.
+However, we did measure cultural collectivism and need for cognition, individual differences that might impact epistemic and prosociality as proposed by De Dreu et al. (2008).
+As our note 2 in the result section shows, the analysis controlling for these individual differences yielded the same significant interaction effects.
 Another limitation may be that all participants volunteered to the experiment.
 This may have stimulated a positive bias towards creativity.
 However, note that all participants were randomly assigned to one of four experimental conditions.
 A further limitation may be that the selected ideas did not need to be implemented after the experiment.
 It might be that participants would have chosen different ideas (e.g. more feasible ideas) if they had to actually implement the chosen ideas.
-However, participants indicated they believed their chosen idea would be actually successful if it was implemented (on a 5-point scale M = 4.23, SD = 0.97), suggesting that their choices reflected reality relatively well.
+However, participants indicated they believed their chosen idea would actually be successful if implemented (on a 5-point scale, M = 4.23, SD = 0.97), suggesting that their choices reflected reality relatively well.
 Finally, whereas we observed significant effects for prosocial motivation in our results, our manipulation check for prosocial motivation was only marginally significant.
-Although the manipulation we used has been successfully applied in earlier lab research (e.g. Beersma & De Dreu, 2005), future research in the field might consider to use alternative manipulations that may potentially yield stronger effects.
-For example, Pavey, Grietemeyer &
+Although the manipulation we used has been successfully applied in earlier lab research (e.g. Beersma & De Dreu, 2005), future research in the field might consider using alternative manipulations that may potentially yield stronger effects.
+For example,

-Sparks (2014) showed that a priming task highlighting relatedness or autonomy significantly impacts prosocial motivation and behavior.
+Pavey, Grietemeyer, and Sparks (2011) showed that a priming task highlighting relatedness or autonomy significantly impacts prosocial motivation and behaviour.